-Number of sha common Owned Prior n stock Maximum Number of shares of Class A common stock which may be Offered Pursuant to Commo Number of shares of Common Stock Owned After Offering Name of Selling Shareholder Number (1) Percent (2) this Prospectus Number (2) Percent (3) CF Principal Investments LLC (4) 450,000 30,450,000
+Maximum

+Number of

+shares of Class A

+common stock

+which may be

+Number of share res of Class A Offered Number of

+common Pursuant to Commo

+Name of Selling Shareholder Owned Prior to Offering this Prospectus Owned Aft er Offering

+Number (1) Percent (2) Number (2) Percent (3)

+CF Principal Investments LLC(4) 450,000 30,450,000

-- Represents beneficial ownership of less than 1% of the outstanding shares of our Class A common stock - (1) In accordance with Rule 13d-3(d) under the Exchange Act, we have excluded from the number of shares beneficially owned prior to the offering all of the shares that Cantor may be required to purchase under the Purchase Agreement, because the issuance of such shares of Class A common stock is solely at our discretion and is subject to conditions contained in the Purchase Agreement, the satisfaction of which are entirely outside of Cantor's control, including the registration statement that includes this prospectus becoming and remaining effective.
+Represents beneficial ownership of less than 1% of the outstanding shares of our Class A common stock.

+(1) In accordance with Rule 13d-3(d) under the Exchange Act, we have excluded from the number of shares beneficially owned prior to the offering all of the shares that Cantor may be required to purchase under the Purchase Agreement, because the issuance of such shares of Class A common stock is solely at our discretion and is subject to conditions contained in the Purchase Agreement, the satisfaction of which are entirely outside of Cantor's control, including the registration statement that includes this prospectus becoming and remaining effective.
 Furthermore, the VWAP Purchases of common stock are subject to certain agreed upon maximum amount limitations set forth in the Purchase Agreement.
 Also, the Purchase Agreement prohibits us from issuing and selling any shares of Class A common stock to Cantor to the extent such shares of Class A common stock, when aggregated with all other Shares then beneficially owned by Cantor, would cause Cantor's beneficial ownership of our common stock to exceed 4.99%.
-The Purchase Agreement also prohibits us from issuing or selling shares of Class A common stock under the Purchase Agreement in excess of the 19.99% Exchange Cap, unless we obtain

-- stockholder approval to do so, or unless sales of common stock are made at a price equal to or greater than \$1.48 per Share, such that the Exchange Cap limitation would not apply under applicable rules of Nasdaq.
-Neither the Beneficial Ownership Limitation nor the Exchange Cap (to the extent applicable under Nasdaq rules) may be amended or waived under the Purchase Agreement. - (2) Assumes the sale of all shares of Class A common stock being offered pursuant to this prospectus. - (3) Applicable percentage ownership is based on 367,870,430 shares of Class A common stock outstanding as of May 20, 2022. - (4) CF Group Management, Inc. ("CFGM") is the managing general partner of Cantor Fitzgerald, L.P. ("CFLP") and directly or indirectly controls the managing general partner of Cantor Fitzgerald Securities ("CFS"), the sole member of Cantor.
+The Purchase Agreement also prohibits us from issuing or selling shares of Class A common stock are made at a price equal to or greater than \$1.48 per Share, such that the Exchange Cap limitation would not apply under applicable rules of Nasdaq.
+Neither the Beneficial Ownership Limitation nor the Exchange Cap (to the extent applicable under Nasdaq rules) may be amended or waived under the Purchase Agreement.

+(2) Assumes the sale of all shares of Class A common stock being offered pursuant to this prospectus.

+(3) Applicable percentage ownership is based on 367,870,430 shares of Class A common stock outstanding as of May 20, 2022.

+(4) CF Group Management, Inc. ("CFGM") is the managing general partner of Cantor Fitzgerald, L.P. ("CFLP") and directly or indirectly controls the managing general partner of Cantor Fitzgerald Securities ("CFS"), the sole member of Cantor.
 Howard Lutnick is Chairman and Chief Executive of CFGM and trustee of CFGM's sole stockholder.
 CFLP, indirectly, holds a majority of the ownership interests in CFS, and therefore also indirectly, Cantor.
 As such, each of CFLP, CFGM, CFS and Mr. Lutnick may be deemed to have beneficial ownership of the securities directly held by Cantor.
 Each such entity or person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly.
 The foregoing should not be construed in and of itself as an admission by any of CFLP, CFGM, CFS or Mr. Lutnick as to beneficial ownership of the securities beneficially owned, directly, Cantor.
 The business address of Cantor is 110 East 59th Street, New York, NY 10022.